bramhoven/wildduck-k8s/README.md

   <h5>Helm chart for running wildduck in kubernetes</h5>

   <p align="center">
     WildDuck is a modern mail server software for IMAP and POP3.
 Modern being scalable, Unicode-first, and API-controlled.
-To create a complete mail server, you can bundle WildDuck with Haraka and ZoneMTA.
+This chart bundles WildDuck with Haraka and ZoneMTA to create a complete mail server.
   </p>
 </div>